International Motor Press Association: Annual test days

+Annual meeting and Ken W. Purdy Award

 Prior to the opening of press days for the yearly New York International Auto Show, the IMPA hosts a breakfast meeting for its members at the Jacob K. Javits Convention Center in New York City.
 Here, a speaker from the leadership of the automotive industry provides insight into key issues in that industry.
 In addition, the association presents its annual Ken W. Purdy Award for excellence in automotive journalism.